ADVANTICS/documentation/charge-controllers/advantics_os/ssh-10base-t1s.md

 > [!UPDATE] {docsify-updated}

-This guide shows how to establish a remote shell on the ADM-CS-SPCC via SSH using a 10base-T1S connection.
+This guide shows how to establish a remote shell on the ADM-CS-SPCC or ADM-CS-MEVC via SSH using a 10base-T1S connection.
 The 10base-T1S interface used is EVB-LAN8670-USB from Microchip.

 ## SSH From Windows 11